dhellmann/pymotw-3/source/sysconfig/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The level of detail available through the :mod:`sysconfig` API depends on the platform where a program is running.
+The level of detail available through the ``sysconfig`` API depends on the platform where a program is running.
 On POSIX systems such as Linux and OS X, the ``Makefile`` used to build the interpreter and ``config.h`` header file generated for the build are parsed and all of